Ovulation is beneficial because it’s how women make hormones.

 ..there isn’t anywhere else in the body where you have to develop a tissue from scratch in such a short period of time and get a blood supply in so fast.

 The high metabolism of the corpus luteum demands nutrients such as cholesterol, B vitamins, coQ10, vitamin D, iodine, magnesium, and zinc.
 The gland has a particularly high requirement for the antioxidant selenium, which is why selenium is the nutrient for progesterone.

 Progesterone should continue for the final two weeks of the cycle, but it’s not uncommon to have a cycle with no ovulation, which is called an anovulatory cycle.

 Benefits beyond babies

-‘Luteal phase deficiency’ is the medical term for a problem with ovulation and the corpus luteum.
-If you do not form a corpus luteum, or if it does not survive its full 12 day lifespan, then you have progesterone deficiency.
-That can cause PMS, premenstrual-spotting, and heavy periods.
+Luteal phase deficiency is the medical term for a problem with ovulation and the corpus luteum.
+If you do not form a corpus luteum, or if it does not survive its full 12-day lifespan, then you have progesterone deficiency which can cause heavy periods.

 With luteal phase deficiency, there is no temperature rise on a basal body temperature chart, and progesterone will be low on a blood test (< 8 ng/mL or 25 nmol/L).
 To be meaningful, the blood test must be done 5-9 days before the onset of the period.
 Please read The right way to test progesterone.

 Tip: If you take hormonal birth control there is no point in testing progesterone because you have none.